gooseberry/gooseberry.github.io/_docs/02-chrome-flags.md

 ## Pointer lock

 Allow Linux applications to request a pointer lock, i.e. exclusive user of the mount pointer.
+There are two flags here and both should be enabled for best results.

 `chrome://flags/#exo-pointer-lock` ***Enabled***

+`chrome://flags/#enable-pointer-lock-options` ***Enabled***

 ## GPU Support